College of Engineering, Forestry, and Natural Sciences2017-2018

 - At least 20-21 units of preprofessional requirements

-- At least 68 units of major courses
+- At least 68 units of major courses, including at least 8 units of language requirements

 - At least 24 units of minor requirements